michelle-miller/assistant-icp/install.md

     helm test --tls {release name} --timeout 900
     ```

 1. If one of the tests fails, review the logs to learn more.
-To see the log, use a command with the syntax `kubectl logs <testname> -n conversation -f --timestamps`.
+To see the log, use a command with the syntax `kubectl logs {testname} -n conversation -f --timestamps`.
 For example:

     ```bash
     kubectl logs my-release-bdd-test -n conversation -f --timestamps
     ```

-1. To run the test script again, first delete the test pods by using a command with the syntax `kubectl delete pod <podname> --namespace conversation`.
+1. To run the test script again, first delete the test pods by using a command with the syntax `kubectl delete pod {podname} --namespace {name}`.
+If you enable a language other than English and Czech, then you must specify  `conversation` as the namespace name.
 For example:

     ```bash
     kubectl delete pod my-release-bdd-test --namespace conversation
     ```
 ### Installing from the command line
 {: #cli}

 If you have trouble when you install from the catalog, you can install by using the command line interface instead.

 **Be sure to check that the installation from the catalog did not complete.** Even if you see an error message, the installation might complete successfully.